309thEDDGE/tip/README.md

 > .. but ['ucrt'] not in reqs/run, (i.e. it is overlinking) (likely) or a missing dependency (less likely)

 the cause is likely due to a configuration red herring in the `meta.yaml` `requirements.build/host/run` sections. `tip-feedstock` pipelines pull a configuration yaml from another `conda-forge` repo which de-conflicts the aforementioned error.
 This file is located at `github.com/conda-forge/conda-forge-pinning-feedstock/recipe/conda_build_config.yaml`.
 If this is the only error, try disabling error on overlinking by using the `--no-error-overlinking` instead of `--error-overlinking`.
 The same may be true for `--error-overdepending`, in which case use `--no-error-overdepending`.
-Then if the build succeeds, try pushing to `tip-feedstock` to see if the pipelines succeed.
-Pipelines are the source of truth for a successful build.
+Then if the build succeeds, try pushing to `tip-feedstock` to see if the pipelines succeed. `tip-feedstock` pipelines *are* the `conda-forge` pipelines for the TIP `conda-forge` package.
+They are the source of truth for a successful build.